Yale Center for Teaching and Learning

 +1 (203) 432-1092

-Anne is a doctoral candidate studying Political Theory.
-Her research examines the political, social, and ethical dimensions of 20th century U.S. educational planning, policy, and statecraft.
-Prior to graduate school, Anne worked as an education policy researcher and consultant at the American Institutes for Research.
+Anne is a doctoral candidate in the Political Science department with a focus on political theory.
+Her research examines contestation over identity, political ideology, and American values through the lens of 20th century U.S. educational discourse and policy.
 She holds an M.Phil. in Political Thought and Intellectual History from the University of Cambridge, and a B.A. in Philosophy from the Gallatin School at NYU.
-Anne looks forward to helping graduate students articulate their ideas through clear and engaging writing.

 FASAAS African American Studies Dept

-Jeania Ree Moore is a 3rd year Ph.D. student in African American Studies and Religious Studies.
-Her research uses religion and theology to analyze intersections in African American history and culture, such as romance novels and race, and racialization and animalization.
+Jeania Ree Moore is a 5th year Ph.D. candidate in African American Studies and Religious Studies.
+Her research uses religion and theology to analyze a range of intersections and interests in African American history and culture, most recently romance novels.
 She holds an M.Phil. in Theology and Religious Studies from the University of Cambridge as a Gates Cambridge Scholar, an M.Div. from Emory University as a Woodruff Scholar, and a B.A. in Humanities from Yale.
 Prior to returning to Yale for doctoral studies, Jeania Ree worked in legislative advocacy in Washington, D.C., where she was also a contributing writer for Sojourners magazine and authored a bimonthly column.
-Jeania Ree has experience with writing for academic and public audiences, and enjoys working with students on a range of projects—research paper, cover letter, sermon, fellowship application, op-ed, and more.
+Jeania Ree has experience with writing for academic and public audiences, and enjoys working with students on various projects – research paper, cover letter, sermon, fellowship application, op-ed, and more.

 FASHIS History

-Jacob Morrow-Spitzer is a fourth-year PhD candidate in the Department of History, and is also an affiliate of the Yale Judaic Studies Program.
+Jacob Morrow-Spitzer is a fifth-year PhD candidate in the Department of History, and is also an affiliate of Yale’s Jewish Studies Program.
 His research focuses on the intersection between modern Jewish history, American race, and political history.
 He received his B.A. in History and Jewish Studies from Tulane University, and worked as a peer tutor at the Tulane Academic Success Center throughout his undergraduate years.
 Before starting at Yale, he worked in the non-profit and public-facing research world.
 Jacob has experience editing personal statements, journal articles, conference talks, fellowship applications, book reviews, public-facing scholarship, encyclopedia entries, and many, many course papers.

 MEDCEL Cell Biology